jmcd73/CakePHP-FileUpload-Plugin/readme.markdown

 ```
 $uploadDir = Configure::read('GLABELS_ROOT');
 ```
-* If the beforeSave is an edit the and name of the upload file changes the old file is deleted
+* If the save is an edit the and the name of the upload file changes the old file is deleted

 # INSTALL